Serves: 12 as an appetizer

 8. Once potato filling is chilled, fold in sour cream and chopped chives.

 9. Using a spoon, fill the scooped halves of the potatoes until they are ‘dome’ shaped.

-10. Place on a foil lined sheet pan and bake at 425 degrees for approximately 8-10 min. until golden brown.
+10. Place on a foil lined sheet pan and bake at 425 °F for approximately 8-10 minutes or until golden brown.

 *These will be the actual hors d’ Oeuvres.
 They will be sliced in half and served as a half.
 Size purchased should be according to actual hors d’ Oeuvre size desired

 Take a look at our recommended pairing below.